kubesphere/website/content/en/docs/cluster-administration/cluster-settings/log-collections/add-kafka-as-receiver.md

 ---
 title: "Add Kafka as a Receiver"
 keywords: 'Kubernetes, log, kafka, pod, container, fluentbit, output'
-description: 'Learn how to add Kafka to receive logs, events or auditing logs.'
+description: 'Learn how to add Kafka to receive container logs, resource events, or audit logs.'
 linkTitle: "Add Kafka as a Receiver"
 weight: 8623
 ---